You can search this SPD section by section or click here to create a single searchable document.

 Your ID cards

-Always carry your ID cards with you, including your prescription drug card (Express Scripts or Medco).
-Your cards identify you as a plan participant when you receive services from participating providers or when you receive emergency services at non-participating facilities.
-If your cards are lost or stolen, please notify Aetna and Express Scripts immediately.
+Your cards identify you as a plan participant when you receive services from in-network providers or when you receive emergency services at non-network facilities.